vikerman/vite-lit-ssr/README.md

 npm run serve
 ```

+## Try it in StackBlitz!

+If you don't want any of this hassle just try it on StackBlitz at https://stackblitz.com/github/vikerman/vite-lit-ssr.

 ## How it works

 Vite provides a low level [SSR API](https://vitejs.dev/guide/ssr.html) that can be hooked to the [Lit SSR APIs](https://github.com/lit/lit/blob/main/packages/labs/ssr/README.md) to render the initial state of the app on the server.
 Lit SSR produces Declarative Shadow DOM(DSD) that can be displayed on browsers that support it (currently Chrome and Edge) without needign any JS.